2013 24 Hours of Le Mans: Post-race

+On the podium, the Danish flag was flown at half-mast in memory of Simonsen by the ACO and Kristensen dedicated the victory to him.
+There was a standing ovation for Simonsen, and no champagne was sprayed on the podium.
+McNish remarked that winning three times "sounds much better than two."
+Kristensen expressed pride of driving for Audi and its drivers and factory staff, "They make it possible for us to realise a dream.
+Now this dream has come true again – winning the fastest and toughest race under the direction of Dr. Wolfgang Ullrich."
+Duval called it "a difficult race" because of Simonsen's death but stated that his maiden Le Mans win was "a really great moment" in his career.
+Davidson said Toyota's car did not have the ultimate pace to achieve victory and was aware of the fact when the manufacturer arrived at Le Mans, adding, "but we didn’t give up, we kept pushing and we knew this was a race in which anything can happen."

 Allan Simonsen was mourned by the motorsport community.
 A memorial foundation was established in his honour by the Danish Automobile Sports Union and he was given a funeral in his hometown of Odense in Southern Denmark on 2 July.
 Following Simonsen's death, the ACO announced the improvements to several sections of the circuit in December 2013.
 Tertre Rouge was re-profiled and new barriers and tire walls were added at the corner's exit onto the Mulsanne Straight.
 Run-off areas in the Corvette corners were expanded, and TecPro barriers were added behind the tire walls at the start of the Porsche corners.
 Large kerbs were added to the paved run-off at the second Ford chicane to deter cars from cutting the corner.
 A new safety system was implemented, which allowed for the intervention of safety vehicles on a particular section of the circuit without the need for neutralising the entire race with safety cars.
 The system, termed a slow zone, requires cars to slow and maintain a speed of 60 km/h (37 mph) within a specific zone.

 With their victory, Kristensen, McNish and Duval became the new leaders of the Drivers' Championship with 94 points.
 Lotterer, Fässler and Tréluyer fell to second and were thirty points behind their teammates.
 Davidson, Sarrazin and Buemi's second-place result enabled the trio to remain in third while di Grassi, Gené and Jarvis' third-position result allowed them to advance from sixth to fourth.
 Wurz and Lapierre rounded out the top five drivers in the championship standings.
 In the Manufacturers' Championship, Audi kept their lead with 102 points but increased it to thirty-five points over Toyota with five rounds left in the season.